 In the greater landscape of medicine, both static and dynamic morphometric variables have been shown to be associated with ‘disease states.’
 A prototypical example is Body Mass Index (BMI), which is amenable to intervention and can be conceptualized as dynamic.
 On the other hand, an individual’s body type (i.e. pear vs apple) is a trait, which is not a readily modifiable ‘static attribute’ associated with cardiovascular disease.

-Unlike most other disciplines in medicine, little is known about the “potential” influence of morphometric variables in development and maintenance of symptoms of urogenital region.
-This is particularly noteworthy in women where normative data is meager compared to their male counterpart.
+Unlike most other disciplines in medicine, little is known about the “potential” influence of morphometric variables in the development and maintenance of symptoms of urogenital region.
+This is particularly noteworthy in women where normative data is meager compared to their male counterparts.

-The present work is part of a thematically related investigation aimed at characterizing anatomy and neurosensory perception in urogenital region; the focus of the present study is on vulvar mucosal distribution.
+The present work is part of a thematically related investigation aimed at characterizing anatomy and neurosensory perception in the female urogenital region; the focus of the present study is on vulvar mucosal distribution.

-Surface anatomy of vulva can best be described in terms of anatomical transition between three different tissues: mucosa (vestibule), non-hairy keratinized epithelium (labia minora), and hairy skin (labia majora) (Fig xx).
+Surface anatomy of the vulva can best be described in terms of anatomical transition between three different tissues: mucosa (vestibule), non-hairy non-keratinized mucosa (labia minora), and hairy keratinized skin (labia majora) (Fig xx).
 Because the most common pain complaint in women is that of pain upon contact with the vulvar mucosa (vestibule), we set out to examine the anatomical distribution of the vestibule.
 This is particularly noteworthy since the etiology of pain of vestibular origin (e.g. vestibulodynia), to date, remains unknown.

-Thus the objective of the present study was to 1) describe vestibular surface measurements using previously described anatomical landmarks (x Citation), 2) investigate potential difference between women with and without vestibular pain, and 3) identify potential clusters of vestibular surface area among women.
+Thus, the objective of the present study was to 1) describe vestibular surface measurements using previously described anatomical landmarks (x Citation), 2) investigate potential differences between women with and without vestibular pain, and 3) identify potential clusters of vestibular surface area among women.

 Methods